-Therefore, the guidance below provides school food authorities (SFAs) and other program operators with clarification on how smoothies may be offered at any meal served under CN Programs.
+Because most of the interest and benefits associated with this policy change has been expressed around breakfast, we are limiting the crediting to breakfast at this time.
+FNS plans to monitor the impact of this change carefully.
+The guidance below provides school food authorities (SFAs) and other program operators with clarification on how smoothies may be credited under CN Programs.

-1. Can smoothies be offered to meet the fluid milk, meat/meat alternate, vegetable, fruit, and grain components?
+1. Can smoothies prepared by operators be offered to meet the fluid milk, meat/meat alternate, vegetable, fruit, and grain components?